skx/marionette/README.md

 marionette [flags] ./rules.txt ./rules2.txt ... ./rulesN.txt
 ```

-Currently there are two supported flags:
+The following flags are supported:

+* `-debug`
+  * Show many low-level details when executing the supplied rules-file(s).
 * `-verbose`
   * Show extra details when executing the supplied rules-file(s).
-* `-debug`
+* `-version`
-  * Show many low-level details when executing the supplied rules-file(s).
+  * Show the released version number, and exit.

 Typically a user would run with `-verbose`, and a developer might examine the output produced when `-debug` is specified.

+In addition to the general-purpose flags `-dp` and `-dl` exist for developers, to dump the output of the parser and lexer, respectively.